-Flank pain (the area between your hip and ribs)
+Pain in the area between your hip and ribs (flank pain)

 Bruising, swelling, or seatbelt marks in the area of your kidney or low back

 If you've had a bruise to your kidney, follow these tips:

-Drink lots of fluid (at least 8 to 10 glasses of water a day).
+Drink lots of fluid.
+This means at least 8 to 10 glasses of water a day.

-Rest and avoid heavy lifting and strenuous activity for the next few days.
+Rest.
+Don't lift heavy objects or do strenuous activity for the next few days.

 You may use over-the-counter medicine to control pain, unless your doctor prescribed something else.
 Talk with your doctor before using acetaminophen or nonsteroidal anti-inflammatory drugs such as naproxen, ibuprofen if you have chronic liver or kidney disease.
 Also talk with your doctor if you've ever had a stomach ulcer or gastrointestinal bleeding.
 Aspirin should never be used in anyone under 18 years of age who is ill with a fever.
 This may cause a life-threatening condition called Reye syndrome.